-The Board of Trustees receives an annual report on value for money setting out areas in which the Foundation has delivered improved value for money during the period.
+The Board of Trustees receives an annual report on value for money setting out areas in which the Foundation has delivered improved value for money during the year.
 Examples of improvements made during the period include:

-- Improved outcomes for students in the Summer 2018 examinations, both in terms of the overall achievement rate and in value added performance. - Financial savings made on the cost of insurance through a formal tender process that also delivered improved levels of cover. - A 4% reduction in electricity consumption in the period April to August 2018 compared with the same period in the previous year.
+- Improved outcomes for students in the Summer 2019 examinations, in terms of the overall A-Level pass rate, the percentage of high grades and high high grades achieved and in value added performance. - Financial savings made on the cost of insurance through a formal tender process that also delivered improved levels of cover for 2018/19. - A 4% reduction in electricity consumption in the year to 31 August 2019 compared with the previous twelve months. - The generation of additional income from the more intensive use of the leisure facilities at Sir John Deane's Sixth Form College.
+Total income increased by almost £100,000 compared with the previous 12 month period.